-- Participation is defined as contributing at least three (3) substantive messages - $\circ$ One (1) initial posting to the original question - $\circ$ Two (2) reply postings to peers

-- Respond to other student questions or comments.
+- Participation is defined as contributing at least three (3) substantive messages - One (1) initial posting to the original question - Two (2) reply postings to peers - Respond to other students' questions or comments.
 Responses to the instructor only will not result in participation points. - Spell and grammar check postings to avoid a loss in points. - Students who post only on the due date (one day only for all three required postings) will lose participation points. - Read the discussion boards daily.
 Checking the boards daily will help to generate dialog over the course of a week so that you can reflect and participate substantially.
-You will find a "subscribe" button on the Discussion page.